hashicorp/terraform-website/content/source/docs/enterprise/workspaces/naming.html.md

 Terraform Enterprise organizes workspaces by name, so it's important to use a consistent and informative naming strategy.
 And although future releases of TFE will add more organizational tools, the name will always be the most important piece of information about a workspace.

+Note that workspace names can only include letters, numbers, -, and _.

 The best way to make names that are both unique and useful is to combine the workspace's most distinguishing _attributes_ in a consistent order.
 Attributes can be any defining characteristic of a workspace — such as the component being managed, the environment it runs in, and the region it is provisioned into.